corporate-libraries/nova-issue-6490/README.md

     ```shell
     php artisan nova:user
     ```
-3. Navigate to Team with ID:0
+3. Navigate to Comment with ID 1

+4. Check filters for 'Likes' and 'Emojis' - they will be the same, although they should be different